Multi-variate correlation and mixtures of product measures: TC and product measures

 \begin{cor} In the setting of Lemma~\ref{lem:TC-robust}, if $\nu$ is a product measure, then

 \end{cor}

-This bound on the TC of near-products does not serve as a complete converse to Corollary~\ref{cor:Marton}, even qualitatively, because it deteriorates for larger alphabets.
-The next example shows that this feature is essential.
-For large or infinite alphabets, I do not know a refined description of \emph{which} near-product measures have small TC.
+Unlike the inequality in Corollary~\ref{cor:Marton}, the inequality in Corollary~\ref{cor:TC-robust} deteriorates for larger alphabets.
+The next example shows that this feature of Corollary~\ref{cor:TC-robust} is essential.
+For large or infinite alphabets, I do not know a refined description of exactly which near-product measures have small TC.

 \begin{ex} Let $\delta > 0$ and $k \geq 2$, and let $K_i := \{0,1,\dots,k-1\}$ for each $i = 1,2,\dots,n$.
 For each $j = 0,1,\dots,k-1$, let $\nu_j$ be the Dirac point mass on the $n$-tuple $(j,j,\dots,j)$.
 Finally, let